Kienan LaFrance: Winnipeg Blue Bombers

 On February 13, 2018, it was announced that LaFrance had signed with the Winnipeg Blue Bombers.
 It was a one-year contract for about $80,000.
 LaFrance provided insurance as a backup to Andrew Harris, who had helped recruit LaFrance to join Winnipeg.
 LaFrance scored 2 rushing touchdowns in 2018, in two separate games against Montreal.

-Saskatchewan Roughriders (II)
+Saskatchewan Roughriders (second stint)

 After fulfilling his contract with Winnipeg, LaFrance rejoined the Roughriders for the 2019 season.
 LaFrance saw limited usage on offense, but was a notable contributor on special teams by making 15 tackles.
 He also caught a pass from punter Jon Ryan on a fake punt, but the play was negated due to a coaching clerical error.
 LaFrance continued to mostly contribute on special teams during the 2021 season, and on December 22, 2021 was rewarded with a two-year contract extension.
+On June 4, 2023, LaFrance was released by the Roughriders.

+BC Lions

+On June 5, 2023, one day after being released by the Riders, LaFrance signed with the BC Lions.
+On February 13, 2024, LaFrance became a free agent, as his contract with the Lions was not renewed.

 Career statistics

+Coaching career

+LaFrance joined the Manitoba Bisons in 2024 as the team's running backs coach.